-The project alliance, formed to design and construct the majority of works for the Port of Brisbane Motorway (POBM) in Queensland, achieved impressive project benefits, including:
+A project alliance, formed to design and construct the majority of works for the Port of Brisbane Motorway (POBM) in Queensland, has achieved considerable project benefits, including:

-- 10% reduction in project cost; - 30% reduction in time required for project completion; - 10% reduction in traffic management costs; - 40% reduction in the lost time injury frequency rate.
+- 10% reduction in project cost; - 30% reduction in time required for project completion; - 10% reduction in traffic management costs; and - 40% reduction in the lost time injury frequency rate.

-These gains arose in large part from a preparedness to trial and implement new technology and procedures within the alliance framework.
+These gains arose in large part from a preparedness to trial and implement new technology and procedures within the alliance framework, resulting in a project of greater functionality, quality and aesthetic value than was contractually required.